Mossehman/WIU4_Project/Assets/Scripts/Shader/Base/README_PostProcessing.txt

 - The SRP will automatically be generated in the CustomPostProcessing class, you do not need to worry about that

-- If your code is correct, it should work
+- If your shader code is correct, it should work